Log in

 Video of our DASH team working underwater:

 4. Herbicide spot treatments with ProcellaCOR EC.
 In order to maximize our DASH crew’s time, effectiveness, and number of acres covered, one of our control methods includes spot treatments with the herbicide ProcellaCOR EC.
-We’ll further discuss ProcellaCOR later in this article.
+We’ll further discuss ProcellaCOR later in on this page.
 When the lake is spot treated by herbicide, the State recommends that the lake not be used for any purpose on the day of the treatment.
 Normal recreational and domestic (household) lake water use may resume the next day after treatment, and use of lake water for irrigation may resume 1 week after the treatment.

+5. Water quality improvement programs.
 Although not directly related to Milfoil Control, the LSCA's work on Lake Wise on LSC, the LSC Stormwater Master Plan, and the LSC Watershed Action Plan all help to limit phosphorus and other nutrients from entering the lake which can contribute to excessive plant growth, and improves overall water quality.

 These efforts have resulted in the lowest percentage of milfoil cover and frequency of occurrence in the lake since the mid-2000s.
 Also, and just as importantly, we have seen many species of our native aquatic plants that have been suppressed by milfoil growth like Water stargrass, Tape grass, Thin-leaf pondweed, Illinois pondweed, Common waterweed, and Robbins’ pondweed have all increased in frequency of occurrence.
 You can view our Aquatic Vegetation Management Reports dating back to 2001 here.